Acne-prone skin

 Do not choose by brand name alone.
 Compare the exact product formulas, texture, barrier support, fragrance profile, and how each moisturizer fits the products already in your routine.

 Rico move: Scan both ingredient lists in Rico.
-Use the product-fit read to choose the one that makes more sense for your skin concern, routine, and texture tolerance.
+Use the Skin Fit read to choose the one that makes more sense for your skin concern, routine, and texture tolerance.

 Product comparison